TrickyPells/cLASpy_T/README.md

 * Target field named **'target'** (not case-sensitive), contains the labels as integer.
 * Fields of the data features that describe each point.

-If X, Y and/or Z fields are provided, **they are excluded for training**, but re-used to write the output file.
+If X, Y and/or Z fields provided, **they are excluded for training**, but re-used to write the output file.

 To use **'Intensity'** field from LAS file, rename it as, for example, **'Original_Intensity'** or **'Amplitude'**.